nyan-matt/me/src/pages/blog/lighthouse-mobile-performance-scores.md

 > We've remade the Internet in our own image, which, in the United States, is obese.
 > \- Jason Grigsby

 As US mobile transactions catch up with China, I'm hopeful we will we see more emphasis on mobile performance metrics.
+My intuition is that this is largely a problem of awareness - without support from the UX community or some other performance "champion" in these organizations, metrics such as these often remain an afterthought.
+Since Google has been using page speed as a factor in their mobile rankings, it would reason that SEO teams would be strong advocates for performance optimization.
+As UX practitioners, we can and should advocate for a better experience through more performant web sites, however, drawing a strong correlation to bottom-line revenue figures can often provide more tangible motivations for decision makers.